 What is the most important information I should know about PREZCOBIX®?

-- PREZCOBIX®, when taken with certain other medicines, can cause new or worse kidney problems, including kidney failure.
-Your healthcare provider should check your kidneys before you start and while you are taking PREZCOBIX®.
+- PREZCOBIX®, when taken with some other medications, can cause new or worse kidney problems, including kidney failure.

 Who should not take PREZCOBIX®?